Installing and Configuring the CLI¶

 curl -L https://cnfl.io/cli | sh -s -- -b /<path-to-directory>/bin

 Download and install the raw binaries by platform.

 Java version requirements¶

-On non-Windows platforms, the Confluent CLI offers confluent local commands
+The Confluent CLI requires Java to run confluent local commands

-(designed to operate on a local install of Confluent Platform) which require Java, and JDK version
+(designed to operate on a local install of Confluent Platform), and JDK version

 1.11 is recommended.
 If you have multiple versions of Java installed, set